Alcohol marketing and young people

 In the absence of a universal approach, it is imperative that control and regulation of alcohol advertising is strong, transparent, accountable and fit for the 21st century.

-Alcohol Action Ireland demand that all the provisions of the Public Health Alcohol Act 2018 are implemented with urgency.
-The Act makes provision for a review after three years (Section 21) and we are keen that this review would, having evaluated the current controls, seek further sanction on curbing the marketing of alcohol.
+Alcohol Action Ireland recommends that all the provisions of the Public Health Alcohol Act 2018 are implemented with urgency.
+The Act makes provision for a review after three years (Section 21) and AAI is advocating that this review will seek further sanction on curbing the marketing of alcohol.